Eyreon/FLsun-V400/README.md

 - Amazon62 for the door design and testing, support him here: https://www.printables.com/social/308844-amazon62/about
 - @Johnjacky for the enclosure panels and risers, support him here: https://www.printables.com/social/346712-johnjacky/about
+- @Dennis G. Gignac for making a great tutorial on belt tensioning.
 - Special thanks for all the work on the stock image and getting this machine up to vanilla Klipper: https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad